adrien-thierry/hmf-training-en/markdowns/en/algorithm_v2_en.md

 my_putchar(i);
 ```

-The variable i contains a decimal value which is worth the character 'a' so I will display a 'a'
+The variable i contains a decimal value which is equal to the character 'a' so I will display 'a'

 :::